thomaslantern/nes-basic-sound/README.md

 	sta $4003

 </code></pre>
+In this snippet of code, we are doing a couple of things:
+1) (details soon...)

+(more soon!)

 (more coming soon! but while you wait for info, go here and top up your knowledge: https://www.nesdev.org/wiki/APU_basics)